Aandri99/knowladgebase/1_resistors_doc.rst

    :name: assembled circuit and hooked up board
    :align: center

-One thing you might want to do though, is to set up automatic mean measurements on both channels to make reading voltage easier (MEAS -> Operator = MEAN -> DONE).
+One thing you might want to do, is to set up automatic mean measurements on both channels to make reading voltage easier (MEAS -> Operator = MEAN -> DONE).

 .. image:: img/1_scope_cap_2.png
    :name: oscilloscope window